axelarnetwork/axelarate-community/documentation/docs/validator-zone/setup/vald-tofnd.md

 # Launch companion processes for the first time

 Axelar validators need two companion processes called `vald` and `tofnd`.
-Launch these processes for the first time by running `./join/launch-validator-tools.sh`.
+Launch these processes for the first time by running, if using Docker, `./join/launch-validator-tools.sh`, or if using binaries `./join/launch-validator-tools-with-binaries.sh`.
 The output should be something like:

 ```
 Tofnd & Vald running.